Democrats mobilize to extend government funding, avert shutdown | Politics

 "There's a number of options, but you can take it to the bank Democrats will not let the government default even if Republicans will not vote for it," Democratic Senator Tim Kaine predicted.
 Investment bank Goldman Sachs this month described the standoff as "the riskiest debt-limit deadline in a decade."
 DIVISIONS BETWEEN MODERATES, PROGRESSIVES Amid all this, Biden is holding intensive negotiations with his fellow Democrats in Congress on a bill as large as $3.5 trillion to expand social programs and address climate change.

 "With so many critical issues to address, the last thing the American people need right now is a government shutdown.
 This proposal will prevent one from happening," Schumer said.
-That legislation also will include disaster aid and funding for Afghan refugees, he said.
+If it passes, the House of Representatives could vote quickly and send the measure to President Joe Biden to sign into law before the start of the new fiscal year on Friday.

 The House and Senate may vote on a separate bill that temporarily lifts the debt limit, although that is the subject of a bitter partisan fight.
 Senate Republicans refuse to vote for it, telling Democrats to act alone, while Schumer has demanded bipartisan cooperation on a measure to address debts racked up during Democratic and Republican administrations.